zaiddabaeen/WorkAHolic/README.md

 Ever wondered how much you are working a week?

 Use the beautiful Lollipop-enabled WorkAHolic app to help you measure how much you work per week.
+You can create work profiles.
+It notifies you when you are done working for the day.

 It showcases Android Lollipop 5.0 features such as:
 * CardViews